teler-sh/teler-waf/README.md

 Teler request IDs are used by teler-waf to track requests made to its web application and can be useful for debugging and analyzing traffic patterns on a website.

-#### Demo
+## Resources

-You are free to use the following site for testing, https://waf.teler.app.
+- **teler WAF tester!** — You are free to use the following site for testing, https://waf.teler.app.

+## Security

+If you discover a security issue, please bring it to their attention right away, we take security seriously!

+### Reporting a Vulnerability

+If you have information about a security issue, or vulnerability in this teler-waf package, and/or you are able to successfully execute such as cross-site scripting (XSS) and pop-up an alert in our [demo site](https://waf.teler.app) (see [resources](#resources)), please do **NOT** file a public issue — instead, kindly send your report privately via the [vulnerability report form](https://github.com/kitabisa/teler-waf/security/advisories/new) or to our [official channels](https://security.kitabisa.com/#official-channels) as per our [security policy](https://security.kitabisa.com/).

 ## Limitations